Published: 13th Jul 2016

-Selling telephone systems and data circuits might seem boring to many, but to me it’s the most exciting thing ever.
+Selling telephone systems and data circuits might seem boring to many, but to me, it’s the most exciting thing ever!
 That’s because I understand that communication is the core of any business.
-As a people person I like to communicate face-to-face rather than through social media.
-I am a self-confessed serial business speed dater, travelling the country and across Europe, networking at every opportunity and getting to know entrepreneurs from a wide range of industries.

-Over the years, my company, Global 4, has established itself as a market leader in many different sectors.
-For instance, we have a 48 per cent market share of estate agents, 15 per cent of garage forecourts, 10 per cent of retail stores, plus leading charities.
+Over the last 20 years, my company, Global 4, has established itself as a telecommunications market leader in many different sectors.
+We supply telecommunications to 48% of UK estate agents, 15% of garage forecourts, 10% of retail stores, and many leading charities.

-And reaching the age of 63 I thought I’ve been around the block a few times seen and heard it all.
-In May, I agreed to attend a petrol forecourt industry event at a five star hotel in what was purported to be Alicante, Spain.
-This was part of a special offer that involved staying a few days after the forecourt event to take part in a pharmacy conference and exhibition, organised by the same event company at the same hotel, to which many industry leaders were going.
+In May 2017, I attended a petrol forecourt industry event in Spain, which was part of a special offer that involved staying a few days after the forecourt event to take part in a pharmacy conference and exhibition, to which many industry leaders were going.

-For the next day and a half I met with 18 leading pharmacy groups and quickly realised that they had to change their business models if they wanted to increase sales and replace the margin that was being cut by the Government.
-In turn they all made me feel very welcome and thought it would be mutually beneficial to have a meeting on their return to the UK.
+I met with 18 leading pharmacy groups who quickly realised that they had to change their business models if they wanted to increase sales and replace the margin that was being cut by the Government.
+In turn, they all made me feel very welcome and thought it would be mutually beneficial to have a meeting on their return to the UK.

-My first observation is that while each company has different telephony business processes, they all seem as inefficient as each other: using several different suppliers that are very rarely reviewed and certainly not monitored on usage and performance.
+My first observation is that while each company has different telephony business processes, there are some inefficiencies that could be easily rectified.
+For example, using several different suppliers that are not regularly reviewed or monitored on usage and performance.
 Often a business will save money if it has one supplier for several services and good oversight.

 Secondly, exploring call data from those companies reveals some interesting results.
 The busiest times of day for calls are in the morning and at lunchtime, but nearly a third of these calls go unanswered, with one in five customers encountering an engaged tone.
-This is baffling as there are often other lines sitting unused at those times.
-Every missed call could be a missed sales opportunity.
+Every missed call could be a missed sales opportunity and there are often other lines sitting unused at those times.

 Line rental charges are all over the place and companies are still paying for services they no longer use.
 Many were also receiving broadband that offered a residential quality service at business prices.